ptruman/diab/README.md

 Firefox supports DoH, and (unless you switch it off) might start using it with DNS servers you can't control (i.e. bypassing your DNS).
 You can't block port 443 outbound, as you'd block all secure web traffic...it's a blessing *and* a curse.

-Chrome (and Android) support DoT (which uses TCP port 853, thus *can* be blocked) - but *only* if the specified DNS host offers an unencrypted service also, which means most people wont get it locally on the same IP as their DNS server - and piHole doesn't provide DoT...
+Chrome (and Android) support DoT (which uses TCP port 853, thus *can* be blocked) - but *only* if the specified DNS host offers an unencrypted service also, which means most people wont get it locally on the same IP as their DNS server - and piHole doesn't provide DoT (yet)...

-### Make sense?
+### Making sense?

 As an example, the author runs a Linux box running OpenMediaVault, running Docker.
 Docker is hosting:
 - a piHole container to provide DNS (with adblocking) to the LAN
 - a WireGuard container to provide a VPN "back to the LAN" when roaming away from home WiFi (also enabling piHole adblock coverage when roaming)
--- piHole is configured to use a DNSCrypt (with DNSSEC) connection to an external filter (OpenDNS).
+-- piHole is configured to use an upstream DNSCrypt (with DNSSEC) connection to an external filter (OpenDNS).
 - a Traefik container for a variety of things, but it handles dynamic SSL certificate provision

-However, the author's ideal is to ensure Android's new "Always-On" and "Block connections without VPN" settings are "on" - and that "Private DNS" is always set to a trusted host (i.e. the author's own).
+However, the author's ideal is to ensure Android's new "Always-On" and "Block connections without VPN" settings are "on" - and that "Private DNS" is always set to a trusted host (i.e. the author's own) *without* making that Private DNS service accessible to anyone else.

 You might at this point think "*Hang on, won't WireGuard be encrypting the DNS traffic to piHole, and DNScrypt encrypting all the outgoing queries?*" - and you'd partially be right...*however*:

-1) WireGuard needs a hostname or IP to connect to.
+1. WireGuard needs a hostname or IP to connect to.
 The author's IP is dynamic - so Dynamic DNS is in use to update a known hostname for WireGuard to connect to
-2) WireGuard needs access to DNS to lookup the hostname, which it *must* do before it can connect.
+2. WireGuard needs access to (plain old) DNS to lookup the hostname, which it *must* do before it can connect.
-3) The only way to set DNS in Android is either)
+3. The only way to set DNS in Android is either)
 -- in WiFi settings ('standard' DNS only, i.e. *not* encrypted) or -- use Private DNS
-4) "Private DNS" on Android has 3 options - "Off", "Automatic" or a user provided hostname can be forced -- If "Off" is set, plaintext DNS will be used
+4. "Private DNS" on Android has 3 options - "Off", "Automatic" or a user provided hostname can be forced -- If "Off" is set, plaintext DNS will be used
 -- If "Automatic" is used, Android  will connect to a user provided hostname (if provided) or any it can 'find' (which may not be yours, i.e. Google or QuadDNS) - even if WireGuard later overrides it
 -- If you force a user provided hostname, Android will ONLY use secure DNS to lookup WireGuard
-7) Thus you need to provide a secure DNS server for your initial connection.
-You *could* use an external service, but skips piHole etc...and...
+7. Thus you *ideally* need to provide a secure DNS server for your initial connection.
+You *could* use an external service, but...
+-- that wouldn't be *yours*
+-- it would skip your piHole etc...and...
-8) You probably don't want any secure DNS server you provide to be publically available but....
+8. You *certainly* don't want any secure DNS server you provide to be publically available but....
-9) Your roaming (cellular) IP will change frequently - so you can't firewall it to check clients before WireGuard has connected
+9. Your roaming (cellular device) IP will change frequently - so you can't firewall it to check clients before WireGuard has connected
-10) Even once WireGuard connects, "Private DNS" will still be used - so it needs to be resolvable/accessible internally *and* externally
+10. Even once WireGuard connects, "Private DNS" will still be used - so it needs to be resolvable/accessible internally *and* externally
-11) piHole doesn't offer DoT, so you can't just point at a piHole IP...
+11. piHole doesn't offer DoT, so you can't just point at a piHole IP...(even if you could, it doesn't authenticate you...)

 ## The solution